Shirshakhtml/letschecksmb/README.md

 - Supports ms17-010 (EternalBlue), ms08-067 (NetAPI), and ms09-050 (SMBv2) vulnerabilities
 - Provides a meterpreter shell for post-exploitation actions
 - Generates reports in HTML, XML, or CSV formats
+- Offers the option to search for and download sensitive files from the exploited system.

 ## Requirements